electric-sql/electric/docs/top-level-listings/reference.md

 import DocCardList from '@theme/DocCardList';

-ElectricSQL is a conflict-free sync layer implementing active-active replication between Postgres in the cloud and SQLite on the local device.
+ElectricSQL is a conflict-free sync layer implementing active-active replication between Postgres in the cloud and either SQLite or Postgres on the local device.
 As such, it extends Postgres for [strong eventual consistency](../reference/consistency.md) and [optimal scale and resiliency](../reference/architecture.md).

 ElectricSQL is developed by a team of [experienced engineers and specialist distributed database experts](/about/team), under the guidance of: